From the PASS Summit to the Worldwide User Group (SSWUG)

 Or, you might have applications written in a .NET language that update non-Microsoft databases, or which work with unstructured data.

 These technical hurdles won’t stop you from using our encryption key manager to meet compliance requirements for protecting encryption keys.
 We provide a .NET Assembly and DLL that you can add to your .NET project to retrieve encryption keys from the HSM.
-A few lines of C# or VB.NET code and you are retrieving the encryption key from the HSM, and the problem is solved.
+A few lines of C# code and you are retrieving the encryption key from the HSM, and the problem is solved.

 The Alliance Key Manager .NET Assembly also works with the Common Language Runtime (CLR) environment, and with Stored Procedures.
 And you can mix and match your .NET languages, databases, and OS platforms.